Electromagnetic Field Analysis and Modeling

 I was previously the instrument scientist of the two magnetometer instrument suites on Lunar Vertex, doing sensor characterization and calibration for the assembly and delivery of the Vector Magnetometer suites (VMx) and implementing the novel gradiometry algorithm to be used to analyze noise sources during the mission.

-I have been developing a Python toolkit for gravity and magnetic field visualization and analysis at planetary surfaces, which integrates with equivalent source models to iteratively solve for subsurface sources such as the magnetic anomaly associated with Golitsyn crater (seen below).
+GravMagSphere, I have been developing a Python toolkit for gravity and magnetic field visualization and analysis at planetary surfaces, which integrates with other equivalent source solvers to model subsurface sources such as the magnetic anomaly associated with Golitsyn crater (seen below).

 Lunar Magnetics